antrea-io/antrea/docs/feature-gates.md

 manifest provided as part of releases enables this feature by default.
 If you edit the manifest, make sure you do not disable it, as it is needed for correct NetworkPolicy implementation for Pod-to-Service traffic.

-### AntreaProxyFull

-`AntreaProxyFull` enables full Service support in AntreaProxy.
-After enabling this feature, without KubeProxy, NodePort/LoadBalancer are supported, and ClusterIP can be accessed from host.

-#### Requirements for this Feature

-This feature is currently only supported for Nodes running Linux.
-Windows support will be added in the future.

 ### EndpointSlice